 Once logged into your account, you can contact an online agent with a request to cancel your USAA insurance policy.

-This is one of the slowest options, so if you need to cancel quickly, the mail is not the best option.
+This is one of the slowest options, so the mail is not the best option if you need to cancel quickly.

 If you want to cancel by mail, you'll need the following information in your letter.

 - Your USAA policy number